 Both the alphabet and the Great Dance of Death are of so masterly quality that it's easier to believe they were made by the same artist, than to assume two equally gifted artists.

-In 1538, the same year that the Trechsel Brothers published Holbein's dance of death for the first time, they also published The Old Testament illustrated by Holbein.
+In 1538, the same year that the Brothers Trechsel published Holbein's dance of death for the first time, they also published The Old Testament copiously illustrated with woodcuts.
 The first picture was the Creation, which was taken from the dance of death (to the left).

-In the preface to the Bible-cuts, Holbein's good friend Nicolaus Bourbon wrote a poem, where he shamelessly compared Holbein to the great masters of Antiquity.
-In Elysium, Apelles is bewailing to Parrhasius and Zeuxis, the living painter, by whom their fame is now perfectly eclipsed.
-Holbein is his name: »Holbius est homini nomen, qui nomina nostra Obscura ex claris ac propč nulla fecit«.
+What is more to the point is that there had now been added a preface by Holbein's good friend Nicolaus Bourbon in the form of a poem.
+Bourbon shamelessly compared Holbein to the great masters of Antiquity: In Elysium, Apelles is bewailing to Parrhasius and Zeuxis, the living painter, by whom their fame is now perfectly eclipsed.
+Holbein is his name: »Holbius est homini nomen, qui nomina nostra Obscura ex claris ac propè nulla fecit«.
+Bourbon repeated the name for good measure: »quã pinxerit HANSVS HOLBIVS ille artis gloria prima suæ« […] »His Hansi tabulis repræsentantur«.

-The Bible-cuts show great similarities with the dance of death.
+As can bee seen, Bourbon doesn't leave much doubt that the Bible-cuts are by Holbein, and these cuts show great similarities with the dance of death.
 Notice how the artist portrays children, sheep (see the bishop), fools (see the abbess), plant stalks (see the old woman), waves (see the sailors) and smoke (see the child).
 Compare also Job with the beggar and King Ahasuerus' lily-decorated canopy with the king's.